 If you want a depression cure, get this game.
 Super Mario 3D World is a joyous occasion, packed out with so much fun it probably should be illegal.

-Super Mario 3D World on the Nintendo Switch
+The Infinite Joys of Super Mario 3D World on the Switch

 Super Mario 3D World hit the Wii U back in late 2013.
 Ever since then, we’ve championed it as arguably the greatest game from the series.